 Translated as "Sorry" in English.
-Because of the huge population in India, travelling in trains and buses become very difficult for a foreigner.
+Because of the huge population in India, traveling in trains and buses become very difficult for a foreigner.
 There will be times when your feet would mistakenly touch others, so before they offend, say Maaf Kijeye.
-Maaf kijeye could well also be used when beggars approach you and refuse to leave making you feel bad.
+Maaf Kijeye could well also be used when beggars approach you and refuse to leave making you feel bad.

 7) Theek hai

-Theek hai in English means "Okay", another way to say "your are all right" and your visit is going smoothly.
+Theek hai in English means "Okay", another way to say "you are all right" and your visit is going smoothly.

 8) Kitna Hua